aks2203/easy-to-hard-data/README.md

 2. Mazes

-- Visually solve a maze where the input is a 32 x 32 three channel image, and the output is a binary segmentation mask separating pixels that is the same size as the input with ones at locations that are on the optimal path and zeros elsewhere.
+- Visually solve a maze where the input is a three channel image, and the output is a binary segmentation mask separating pixels that is the same size as the input with ones at locations that are on the optimal path and zeros elsewhere.
-- We provide small and large mazes, which are easy and hard, respectively.
+- We provide many size mazes (see below for details).

 3. Chess Puzzles
 - Choose the best next move given a mid-game chess board.
 - The difficulty is determined by the [Lichess](https://lichess.org/training) puzzle rating.
 - We sorted the chess puzzles provided by Lichess, and the first 600,000 easiest puzzles make up an easy training set.
 Testing can be done with any subset of puzzles with higher indices.
 The default test set uses indices 600,000 to 700,000.

+Note that in this repository there are two scripts to make data for prefix sums and for mazes.
+Also, we include plotting code for mazes and for chess puzzles.

 # Installation